Lecturer (Teaching and Research)

 College of Education, Psychology and Social Work

-Dr Christine (Tin) Ablaza is a quantitative social scientist with a background in economics and quantitative sociology.
-Her research leverages advanced quantitative methods to examine different aspects of economic and social disadvantage in Australia and internationally.
-She has published in highly ranked interdisciplinary journals on a range of topics such as precarious employment, housing and homelessness, domestic violence, and gender and sexual minorities.
+Dr Christine (Tin) Ablaza is a social scientist working at the intersection of economics, sociology, and social policy.
+Her research leverages advanced quantitative methods to examine the extent and nature of social problems and interrogate social solutions.
+She has published in highly ranked interdisciplinary journals on a range of topics such as precarious and low-quality employment, housing and homelessness, domestic violence, and poverty with a specific focus on gender and sexual minorities.

 Prior to joining Flinders University, Tin was a Research Fellow at The University of Queensland's Centre for Policy Futures where she led the Work Futures and Economic Security research cluster.
 She also brings a wealth of experience in industry, having worked at Deloitte Access Economics, the World Bank (Philippines and Indonesia), and the Asian Development Bank.